ryanhall07/builder/README.md

 Features
 --------
+* Creates a static nested Builder that conforms to the pattern in Effective Java.
 * Select what fields you want to include in the Builder.
-* Select fields are non-null and <code>Preconditions.checkNotNull</code>s will be added to constructor.
+* A <code>Preconditions.checkNotNull</code> will be added to the constructor for non-null fields.
-* If <code>javax.persistence</code> annotations exist on fields, nullable will be inferred.
+* If <code>javax.persistence</code> annotations exist on fields, nullable will be inferred for the dialog.
 * Can optionally generate getters, which will return a Guava <code>Optional</code> if the field is nullable.